fnalways/terminus-docs/docs/manual/get-started/install-olares-windows.md

 3. Set the execution policy for the current user.

    a.
-Open PowerShell as Administrator, then run the following command:
+Open PowerShell as administrator, then run the following command:
     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
     ```